mburr-salesforce/lwr-recipes/packages/labels/README.md

 ### Configuration

 Label Module Provider is not a default provider so it must be added as a dependency in _package.json_ and then registered and configured in _lwr.config.json_.
+Learn more in [Configure a LWR Project](../../doc/config.md).

 ```json
 // package.json